SimpleDataLabsInc/prophecy-docs/docs/package-hub/package-builder/gem-builder.md

 ````

-You can go ahead and preview the component in the Gem Builder now to see how it looks.
+You can go ahead and preview the component to see how it looks.
 Note some Gem examples have functions defined within the apply method.

 That’s all the code for our example Transformation, the Limit Gem.
 We walked through the package and import statements, parent class, and properties class.
 We explored the required methods dialog, validation, onChange, (de)serializeProperty.
 Finally we saw the Limit Gem’s component code.
 Now we have a basic understanding of the components needed for any Transformation Gem.